 Every divorcee wants their children to be comfortable and happy after a divorce.
 Child support orders help ensure this goal is met by providing finances to the lesser earning parent from the greater earning parent, or from the noncustodial parent to the custodial parent.
 Just how much child support payments should be given each month, however, is almost certainly going to be a point of contention.
 The paying parent will not want to give too much and the receiving parent cannot afford to be given too little.

-Before your child support decree becomes a frustrating family law dispute, talk to JM Davis Law PLLC and our Lake Jackson child support attorney.
+Before your child support decree becomes a frustrating family law dispute, talk to JM Davis Law PLLC and our Lake Jackson and Houston child support attorney.
 With our legal guidance and support, we can help you determine how much is a fair amount and back it up with careful calculations.
 Our top priority is ensuring your children experience no hardship due to your divorce dividing your family’s finances.

 We can begin with a free consultation.
 Call (855) 390-0455.

 The main goal of child support is helping the custodial parent pay for the necessities their child require to be happy.
 Food, clothing, shelter, and healthcare are included, of course, but a family law court will also often want children to be provided with toys and entertainment.
 The secondary goal for child support is finding a balance so no parent falls into financial hardship due to the order.
 Texas has a standardized child support calculation to help both divorcing couples and courts decide upon the financial amount given to the lesser earning party or the custodial parent.

 The factors considered for child support calculations in Texas are:

 - How many children are included in the order

 - Average healthcare insurance expense for all children

 - Who pays for or provides the healthcare